 Things to do

-Pleasant Grove's signature event is Strawberry Days, Utah's longest-running community celebration, held every June since 1921.
+Pleasant Grove's signature event is Strawberry Days, held every June since the early 1920s.
+It is usually billed as Utah's oldest continuous community celebration; that claim is contested, and our things to do in Pleasant Grove guide sets out why the competing versions are counting different things.
 It packs a PRCA rodeo (in a recently expanded arena), a grand parade, a carnival, concerts, a car show, pie-eating contests, and the famous strawberries and cream into a full week of hometown tradition.
 For a city this established, it's a genuine point of pride and a highlight of the early-summer calendar.

 For the outdoors, Pleasant Grove sits right at the base of Mount Timpanogos.
 The popular Battle Creek Falls hike — a roughly 50-foot waterfall — starts from the Battle Creek trailhead at the Kiwanis Park picnic area, and the iconic "G" for "the Grove" sits on the foothills above town.
 The historic downtown along Main Street offers local shops and restaurants under the tree canopy, and the city's central north-county location puts Thanksgiving Point, the canyons, Utah Lake, and the rest of the valley's recreation within a short drive.
 For more ideas, see our guides to things to do in Utah Valley and day trips from Provo, and check the Provo.com events calendar for concerts, markets, and festivals happening nearby.